athomasq/athomasq.github.io/categories/hikari/setyl.md

 7. I think well of the team: they're hardworking, humble, pragmatic, and likeable.

-8. Somewhat immune to AI disruption, thanks to their focus on physical assets and data collection.
+8. Somewhat immune to AI disruption, thanks to their focus on physical assets and the data layer.

 9. Frugal and efficient; close to profitability; not wholly dependent on capital markets or venture funding to survive.